How to stay safe on public Wi-Fi networks

 FAQ

-Is VPN free Wi-Fi?
+Is a VPN a free Wi-Fi?

-What VPN gives free Wi-Fi?
+Which VPN gives free Wi-Fi?

-None.
+No VPN can give you free Wi-Fi.
 VPNs are additional tools that protect you and your devices.
 They do not provide Wi-Fi.
 However, they make it safe to use free Wi-Fi, which makes them an essential tool if you want to stay private and secure whenever you use free internet networks.

 Can you use a VPN on Wi-Fi?

-What VPN can I use on free Wi-Fi?
+Which VPN can I use on free Wi-Fi?